Featured post

 Overall, 92 women ranked women's rights among first four priorities

-see how women of any political persuasion define their preferences wrt women’s issues – you’ll get a very different picture: 92 women rank women’s issues among their top four preferences.
-You can type “most important” in the search box to explore importance of other issues for these groups, from gun control and terrorism to health, national debt, environment, inequality, poverty and morality.
+Removing the “Republican” filter gives a very different picture: across all political affiliations, 92 women ranked women’s rights among their top four issues.
+Typing “most important” in the search box allows you to explore other prioritized issues, including gun control, health, national debt, environment, and morality.

 – Ilya Zaslavsky